dustinpfister/blog_posts/_posts/threejs-object3d-parent.md

 <!-- more -->

-## 1 - The parent property of the Object3d class and what to know first.
+## The parent property of the Object3d class and what to know first.

 This is a post on the parent property of the object3d class which is a major class in threejs as it is a base class of all kinds of other classes in the library such as Mesh, and Camera just to name a few.
 I will be keeping these examples fairly simple, however this is still not a getting started type post on threejs in general.
 However in this section I will be quickly going over a few things that you might want to read up on more if you have not done so before hand at this time.

-### 1.1 - Check out the Object3d class in general
+### Check out the Object3d class in general

 The [obejct3d class is worth checking out in detail](/2018/04/23/threejs-object3d/), when doing so there is a whole lot of ground to cover even when it comes to just this one little class in threejs.
 That is what I started writing all these little posts, as I keep learning about something in the class that I should know about by now, so in order to remember that it is there to work with I wrote a post.

-### 1.2 - Take a look at names as yet another way to get a reference to an object.
+### Take a look at names as yet another way to get a reference to an object.

 The parent property is one of many ways to go about getting a reference to an object that is based on object 3d from another objects that is based on object3d.
 The parent property is indeed useful for what it is intended for, however in a major project it might be a good idea to work out some kind of system when it comes to setting the [name values of objects](/2021/05/12/threejs-object3d-get-by-name/) and using the get by name method.

-### 1.3 - version numbers matter
+### version numbers matter

 When i created these source code examples for the first time and wrote this post I was using threejs r127. this was a late version of threejs in the first half of 2021, so it is possible that at some point in the future these source code examples will break.

-## 2 - Basic object3d parent example
+## 1 - Basic object3d parent example

 For a basic example of this parent property I thought I would start out with something that just involves getting a reference to the scene object by way of the parent property.
-So in other words this example is just a very basic hello world type threejs example where I am creating a scene object, adding a mesh to the scene, and then setting up a camera and a renderer.
+So in other words this example is just a very basic hello world type threejs example where I am creating a scene object, adding and [positioning a mesh](/2022/04/04/threejs-object3d-position/) to the scene, and then setting up a camera and a renderer.
 I am then getting a reference to the scene object by way of the parent property of the mesh object as it was added to the scene object rather than a child of some other object.